The Point

 What’s the Point?

-It starts with rubbish, particularly plastic and it’s developed from documenting to discovering Sustainable Development.
+As a social document it started with rubbish, particularly plastic and it’s developed from documenting to discovering Sustainable Development.
 Where we go next, I’m unsure.
 That’s another issue.

 Congratulations on your first issue, and congratulations again on creating something I've read cover to cover which doesn't happen often with any magazine.
 A thoroughly refreshing change from surf magazines that are far more aspiration than inspiration, and seemingly aimed at sub-thirty folk.